When talking about saving for retirement, many of us immediately jump to the 401(k).

 Here are some ways to save for retirement without a 401(k).

 1. Health savings account

-A health savings account (HSA) is one of the most tax-friendly savings tools available, offering a tax deduction up front and allowing your money to grow tax-free — and to be withdrawn tax-free — as long as it’s used for qualified medical expenses.
+A health savings account (HSA) is one of the most tax-friendly savings tools available, offering a tax deduction upfront and allowing your money to grow tax-free.
+Then, it can be withdrawn tax-free so long as it’s used for qualified medical expenses.

 While you can’t contribute as much to an HSA as you can to a 401(k), for those who qualify, it can make a solid addition to your effort to save money for health care costs during retirement.

 You do need to have a high-deductible health care plan in order to qualify, and you can’t be enrolled in Medicare or listed as a dependent on someone else’s tax return.